 Status of Polio in Australia

-Australia maintains a polio response plan, ‘Poliomyelitis Outbreak Response Plan for Australia’.
-Any single case of poliomyelitis in Australia is considered a public health emergency and would activate the plan.
+Australia maintains a polio response plan, Poliomyelitis Outbreak Response Plan for Australia.
+Under this plan, a single case of poliomyelitis in Australia is considered a public health emergency and would activate the plan.
 Further Information can be found on the Poliomyelitis Outbreak Response Plan for Australia page.

 Global and Regional Polio Surveillance

 The WHO Public Health Emergence of International Concern- international spread of poliovirus

 On Monday 5 May 2014, the WHO Director General (DG) declared the international spread of wild poliovirus a “public health emergency of international concern” (PHEIC) and issued Temporary Recommendations under the International Health Regulations (2005).
 On 10 November 2015, the WHO extended the PHEIC to include circulating vaccine derived poliovirus.
 The Temporary Recommendations are reviewed approximately every 3 months.
 The current recommendations are available on the WHO website.

 The current list of polio infected counties is available on the Global Polio Eradication Initiative website.